-Figure 13.21 Convert to Profile is similar to the old Profile to Profile command in Photoshop 5.0.
+Figure 12.25 Convert to Profile is located in the Edit menu and is similar to the old Profile to Profile command in Photoshop 5.0.
 The color management system in Photoshop 6.0 or later is different in that you don't need to carry out a profile conversion in order to correctly preview a file in Photoshop.
 It is nevertheless an essential command for when you wish to convert color data from one profile color space to another profiled space, such as when you want to convert a file to the profiled color space of a specific output device.
+In this example, I am using Convert to Profile to convert the RGB data from the source space to the profiled space of my Fuji printer.